Beto, Bentz, Becas: The Surprising Cross-Lingual Effectiveness of BERT: Discussion

 \section{Discussion}

-We show mBERT does well in a cross-lingual zero-shot transfer setting on five different tasks covering a large number of languages from different language families.
-Notably, it outperforms cross-lingual embeddings, which typically have more cross-lingual supervision.
-By simply fixing the bottom layers of mBERT during fine-tuning, we observe further performance gains.
-Language-specific information is also preserved in all layers of mBERT.
-Sharing subwords across languages helps the cross-lingual transfer of mBERT as a strong correlation is observed between the percentage of overlapping subwords and zero-shot transfer performance.
+We show mBERT does well in a cross-lingual zero-shot transfer setting on five different tasks covering a large number of languages.
+It outperforms cross-lingual embeddings, which typically have more cross-lingual supervision.
+By fixing the bottom layers of mBERT during fine-tuning, we observe further performance gains.
+Language-specific information is preserved in all layers.
+Sharing subwords helps cross-lingual transfer; a strong correlation is observed between the percentage of overlapping subwords and transfer performance.

 mBERT effectively learns a good multilingual representation with strong cross-lingual zero-shot transfer performance in various tasks.
-We recommend building future multi-lingual NLP models on top of mBERT or other models pretrained in a similar fashion.
+We recommend building future multi-lingual NLP models on top of mBERT or other models pretrained similarly.
 Even without explicit cross-lingual supervision, these models do very well.
-As we show with XNLI in \cref{sec:exp1}, while bitext are hard to obtain in low resource settings, a variant of mBERT pretrained with bitext \cite{lample2019cross} shows even stronger performance.
+As we show with XNLI in \cref{sec:exp1}, while bitext is hard to obtain in low resource settings, a variant of mBERT pretrained with bitext \cite{lample2019cross} shows even stronger performance.
 Future work could investigate how to use weak supervision to produce a better cross-lingual mBERT, or adapt an already trained model for cross-lingual use.
-With POS tagging in \cref{sec:exp1}, we show mBERT, in general, under-performs models with a small amount of supervision while \citet{devlin2018BERT} show that in English NLP tasks, fine-tuning BERT only needs a small amount of data.
+With POS tagging in \cref{sec:exp1}, we show mBERT, in general, under-performs models with a small amount of supervision while \citet{devlin-etal-2019-bert} show that in English NLP tasks, fine-tuning BERT only needs a small amount of data.
 Future work could investigate when cross-lingual transfer is helpful in NLP tasks of low resource languages.
+With such strong cross-lingual NLP performance, it would be interesting to prob mBERT from a linguistic perspective in the future.